What Is a Special Needs Trust?

 Typically, when someone asks about an Irrevocable Special Needs Trust they are speaking of a Third Party Special Needs Trust.
 These trusts are often created by parents or grandparents to provide care for a Special Needs Child or Grandchild without disqualifying that person from needs-based government benefits.

-Experienced, With Reasonable Prices, We Make Estate Planning and Special Needs Trusts Easier.
+Experienced, With Reasonable Prices, We Make Estate Planning and Special Needs Trusts in Vancouver Easier.

 If you have any questions about Special Needs Trusts or any other Estate Planning topics, please contact us to schedule a free consultation.
 At Vancouver Wills and Trusts we focus on estate law.
 With years of experience we will explain complex estate planning techniques clearly and concisely.
 We make it easy for you to understand estate planning so you can make the best decisions for yourself and your family.